gnugat/gnugat.github.io/_carew/posts/2014-08-27-master-sf2-part-4-doctrine.md

 Just like Symfony, Doctrine is composed of many libraries which can be used separately.
 The two main ones are:

-* the DataBase Abstraction Layer (DBAL), provides a unique API for many databse vendors (MySQL, PostgreSQL, Oracle, etc)
+* the DataBase Abstraction Layer (DBAL), provides a unique API for many database vendors (MySQL, PostgreSQL, Oracle, etc)
 * the Object Relation Mapping (ORM), provides an object oriented way to depict the data (which are usually relational)